Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 Female hormonal pills taken by the patient uncontrollably can cause serious complications in the body.
 As a result, these consequences will become irreversible.

-Estrogen preparations
+Estrogen drugs

 • Development and growth of the uterus;